Asian American and Pacific Islands American conservatism in the United States

-Asian Americans and Pacific Islands Americans have given fluctuating levels of support to conservative movements and political parties in the United States, particularly the Republican Party.
+Asian Americans and Pacific Islander Americans have given fluctuating levels of support to conservative movements and political parties in the United States, particularly the Republican Party.
 Many Republican Party members with these origins have obtained posts as elected representatives and political appointments as office holders.

 Voting trends

-From the 1940s to the 1990s most Asian Americans were anti-communist refugees who had fled mainland China, North Korea or Vietnam, and were strongly anti–Communist.
+From the 1940s to the 1990s most Asian Americans were refugees who had fled mainland China, North Korea or Vietnam, and were strongly anti–Communist.
 Many had ties to conservative organizations.
 In recent years, more liberal Asian–American groups such as newer Chinese and Indian immigrants have greatly changed the Asian–American political demographics, as well as a larger proportion of younger Asian Americans, many of whom have completed college degrees.

 During the 1990s and 2000s, Asian American voting behavior shifted from moderate support for the Republican Party to stronger support for the Democratic Party.
 In the 1992 presidential election Republican George H. W. Bush received 55% of the Asian–American vote compared to 31% for Democrat Bill Clinton.
 Asian Americans voted Republican and were the only racial group more conservative than whites in the 1990s, according to surveys.
 By the 2004 election, Democrat John Kerry won 56% of the Asian American vote, with Chinese and Indian Americans tending to support Kerry, and Vietnamese and Filipino Americans tending to support George Bush.
 Japanese–Americans leaned towards Kerry, while Korean–Americans leaned towards Bush.
 Democrat Barack Obama won 62% of the Asian American vote in the 2008 presidential election, with the margin increasing during the 2012 presidential election, where Asian Americans voted to re-elect Obama by 73%.
 In the 2014 midterm elections, based on exit polls, 50% of Asian Americans voted Republican, while 49% voted Democrat; this swing towards voting for Republicans was a shift from the strong Democratic vote in 2012, and had not reached 50% since 1996.
 The 2016 National Asian American Survey, conducted before the 2016 presidential election, found that 55% of Asian American registered voters supported Democratic candidate Hillary Clinton and only 14% supported Republican candidate Donald Trump.